Proud History, Bright Future

 National Partnership for Educational Access honors Aim High with the prestigious Excellence in Collaboration Award.

-Aim High celebrates 30 summers, 15 campuses and the 9,000 students served since celebrate its founding in 1986.
+Aim High celebrates 30 summers, 15 campuses and the 9,000 students served since its founding in 1986.
 The board approves the Aim High’s strategic plan, Vision 2020, which focuses on deepening Aim High’s impact on teachers, students and alumni.

 Summer enrollment exceeds 2,000 middle school students.
 Aim High celebrates its 30th anniversary and extends to Napa.